-This section reports the number of requests made for memory allocations for worker processes, how many of those requests succeeded and how many failed.
+Number of requests made for memory allocations for worker processes, how many of those requests succeeded and how many failed.
 Memory for worker processes is allocated from a memory pool configured with the parameter memory per worker process.

 If "Failed" is a nonzero value, you may need to increase the value of memory per worker process.